-Students eligible for a degree or diploma are required to notify the general office in writing (letter or email) by March 1st of the year in which they intend to graduate in order to be considered for Convocation.
-Faculty advisors or program directors should be consulted to determine eligibility.
+Students eligible for a degree or diploma are required to notify the general office in writing (letter or email) by December 1st of the year before they intend to graduate in order to be considered for Convocation.
+Faculty advisors or program directors must be consulted to determine eligibility.
 It is the student's responsibility to initiate the process.